rsalmei/alive-progress/README.md

 ![alive-progress bars](img/showtime-bars.gif)

-(📌 new in 2.0) And the themes one:
+And the themes one (📌 new in 2.0):

 ![alive-progress themes](img/showtime-themes.gif)